PatricioFarrell/ChargeTransport.jl/docs/src/backgroundinfo.md

     The unknowns in `ChargeTransport.jl` are always defined as the quasi Fermi potentials $ \varphi_\alpha$ and the electric potential $\psi$.

+## Boundary conditions
+Currently, ohmic contacts, Schottky contacts and Schottky barrier lowering boundary conditions are implemented.
+For further model information, please look closer to the types, constructors and methods section.

 ## Background literature